Luchinzzz/Crowd_seating_simulation/README.md

 ## :books: Description
-Tha goal of the project is to simulate the behavior of a group of people in a theater.
+The goal of the project is to simulate the behavior of a group of people in a theater.
 It allows to check the actual positioning of people on a set of chairs facing a stage.\
 Rules:
 * attraction to the stage
 * minimum distance from the stage